Dr Jacqui Shaw

 Academic Distinctions and National Profile

-- Member of the editorial board for Kinome.
+- Member of the Editorial board for Kinome, 2014 onwards.

-- Active member of the British Breast, the British Association for Cancer Research and the Pathological Society of Great Britain and Ireland.
+- Member of the British Breast Group, the British Association for Cancer Research and the Pathological Society of Great Britain and Ireland.